yousif-zues-wm/temperature_converter/readme.md

 5. Test your program by running `$ node FILENAME` in the command line.
 6. When you're done, put your code in a gist and Slack it in your classroom channel.

-Your program will look something like this...
+Your program will look something like this for each starting temperature...

   ```javascript
   // Starting temperature